brandongrahamcobb/OmniJ/README.md

 *   Further implementation of Spring-Boot AI
 *   Native support for tool calling in local models.
 *   Refactor codebase for improved scalability and maintainability.

+## Contributing

+Contributions are welcome!
+Please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch for your feature or fix.
+3. Make your changes and write tests.
+4. Submit a pull request.

 ## License